sequelize/website/versioned_docs/version-6.x.x/advanced-association-concepts/eager-loading.md

 ### Required eager loading

-When eager loading, we can force the query to return only records which have an associated model, effectively converting the query from the default `OUTER JOIN` to an `INNER JOIN`.
+When eager loading, we can force the query to return only records which have an associated model, effectively converting the query from the default `LEFT OUTER JOIN` to an `INNER JOIN`.
 This is done with the `required: true` option, as follows:

 ```js
 User.findAll({